TCCY R/ED Causes and Research

 - A youth who is detained in a secure facility prior to adjudication is more likely to be subsequently incarcerated.
 Indeed, preadjudication detention is one of the best predictors of commitment to a State juvenile correctional facility.

-Without a doubt, minority youth are overrepresented at all stages of the juvenile justice process.
+Without a doubt, minority youth are overrepresented at all stages of the youth justice process.
 This is especially evident in secure-confinement facilities, with the degree of overrepresentation being lowest at the point of arrest and increasing at each subsequent stage.
 Although the size of the disproportion varies from state to state, the disproportion exists practically everywhere in America.